 Since semi-trucks are so large and heavy, any type of crash involving them can have devastating consequences.
 Passenger cars, SUVs, and motorcycles are at a considerable disadvantage when a trucker makes a mistake, including an error executing a wide turn.
-If you have been hurt because of carelessness by a commercial driver in the Pembroke Pines area, the experienced Pembroke Pines wide turn crash lawyers at Cohn & Smith can help you pursue compensation from those responsible.
+If you have been hurt because of carelessness by a commercial driver, the experienced Pembroke Pines truck accident lawyers at Cohn & Smith can help you pursue compensation from those responsible.

 The term “negligence” refers to a situation in which a person or business failed to act in the way that a reasonable and prudent person or business would have acted in the same situation.
 Sometimes, this means that a defendant did something in particular, such as greatly exceeding the speed limit or texting while driving.
 In other situations, it could mean that a certain thing was not done that a reasonable and prudent person or business would have done, such as providing instruction and training in a particular driving maneuver.